DevExpress-Examples/XAF_Security_E4908/EFCore/MAUI/Readme.md

 - [DevExpress .NET MAUI Project Templates for Visual Studio 2022](https://marketplace.visualstudio.com/items?itemName=DevExpress.MauiVSTemplates2022)
 - [DevExpress Libraries v22.2+](https://www.devexpress.com/Products/Try/).
 Download and run our **Unified Component Installer**.
 Make sure to enable the **Cross-Platform .NET App UI & Web API service (XAF)** option in the list of products to install.
 The installer will register local NuGet package sources and Visual Studio templates required for this tutorial.

-You don't have to use the **DevExpress Unified Component Installer**, if you only want to run the example project or use the project as a boilerplate for your application.
+You don't have to use the **DevExpress Unified Component Installer** if you only want to run the example project or use the project as a boilerplate for your application.
 You can manually register your [NuGet feed URL](https://docs.devexpress.com/GeneralInformation/116042/installation/install-devexpress-controls-using-nuget-packages/obtain-your-nuget-feed-url) in Visual Studio as described in the following article: [Setup Visual Studio's NuGet Package Manager](https://docs.devexpress.com/GeneralInformation/116698/installation/install-devexpress-controls-using-nuget-packages/setup-visual-studios-nuget-package-manager).

   > **NOTE**
   >